 - 1 1/2 cups raw walnuts (or sub raw almonds)

 - Add cashews to a bowl, cover with very hot water, and let soak 1 hour.
 Or cover with cool water and let soak for 6-8 hours or overnight.
 Drain well and set aside.

 - Add dates to a food processor and blend until small bits remain and it forms into a ball.
 Remove and set aside.

 - Next, add nuts and salt and process into a meal.
 Then add dates back in and blend until a loose dough forms – it should stick together when you squeeze a bit between your fingers.
 If it’s too dry, add a few more dates through the spout while processing.
 If too wet, add more chopped walnuts.

-- Line a standard pie, round cake dish, or 7-inch springform pan (I like this one!) with parchment paper.
+- Line a standard pie, round cake dish, or 7-inch springform pan (I like this one!) with parchment paper (adjust number/size of pans if altering batch size).
 Then add crust mixture and carefully press with fingers to distribute.

 - To pack it down, use a flat-edged drinking glass lined with parchment paper and really press it down, pushing some crust up the sides.
 Place in the freezer to firm up.

 - Add all filling ingredients except matcha to a high-speed blender and blend until creamy and smooth, scraping down sides as needed.
 If it has trouble blending, add a bit more coconut milk.

 - Taste and adjust flavor/sweetness as needed, adding more coconut yogurt or lemon juice for tang, maple syrup for sweetness, or vanilla for vanilla flavor.